mozilla-services/autopush-rs/README.md

 Mozilla Push server built with [Rust](https://rust-lang.org).

 This is the fourth generation of the Mozilla Web Push server.
-This is a "work in progress", that currently supports websocket connections and support for [Megaphone](https://github.com/mozilla-services/megaphone) broadcast.
+It currently supports websocket connections and support for [Megaphone](https://github.com/mozilla-services/megaphone) broadcast.